 As with other wedge-shaped tents, it’s a little more sensitive to side winds than tunnel or geodesic (aka: dome) tents, so you’ll do well to be mindful of wind direction when pitching.

-Terra Nova Voyager (UK, £660)
+Terra Nova Voyager

-A British design that’s been on the scene for decades, the semi-freestanding classic Voyager is a long-term favourite among round-the-world riders originating from the UK, in part because Terra Nova don’t feel the need to change the design of or discontinue perfectly good tents.
+A British design that’s been on the scene for decades, the semi-freestanding classic Voyager is a long-term favourite among round-the-world riders originating from the UK, in part because Terra Nova don’t feel the need to change or discontinue perfectly good tents.
 This has allowed the Voyager to build up a second-to-none reputation.
-It’s the tent I would have bought at the start of my first round-the-world attempt if I could have afforded it!
+It’s the tent I would have bought at the start of my first round-the-world cycling attempt if I could have afforded it!

 With a packed weight of 2.15kg, lightness is not the Voyager’s top design priority – but instead, you get top-class construction and weatherproofing, loads of liveability, and extreme durability for years (decades!) of riding.